lanmisoft/IP-Changer/README.md

 # IP-Changer
-Administration tool for remote IP address change within domain
+Administration tool for remote IP address change within domain.

 HOW TO USE THE SOFTWARE?
 1. Copy all files to your PC